Condition Your Body Before Training Muay Thai

 #3 Breathing Exercise

 A breathing drill is designed to support stretching your lungs.
 Your lungs need to be flexible to ensure that they hold more oxygen.
-It is advised that prior to you starting any of your conditioning exercises, you must do a breathing drill first.
+It is advised that before you start any of your conditioning exercises, you must do a breathing drill first.
 Below are suitable breathing techniques that can benefit you.

 Step 1: Touch your back to a wall.
 The back of your head, shoulders, your butt, and the back of your heel must be on the wall.
 Breathe inward gradually for five seconds.
 Exhale gradually for eight seconds.
 Ensure when breathing that your chest and shoulders remain in place and do not move.
 Just your stomach will expand and contract.
 Continue this breathing drill five more times.
 Lift your hands as much as you can.
 Touch the wall with the back of your hands.
 Breathe utilizing these exact steps five times.